jmaitrehenry/ga2022/docs/lab-3/README.md

 Instead of the main Azure account, it is recommended to create a `Service Principal`, which will be used by GitHub to connect to Azure.

-The following will describe the steps necessary to create that service principal, and grant it the `Contributor` role at the resource group level.
-This role will be inherited by all resources under the resource group.
+The following will describe the steps necessary to create that service principal, and grant it roles at the Container Registry and Container Apps level.

-Usually, the permissions granted would be more fine-grained.
-For example, the service principal would instead have the `AcrPush` role in the registry itself, but granting a wide-scoped role is easier during a demo.

 ### From the Terminal